Faiveley Transport: Diversification

-In December 2002, Faiveley purchased a 75 percent stake in the Czech pantograph and electro-mechanical equipment supplier Lekov.
+In December 2002, Faiveley purchased a 75% stake in the Czech pantograph and electro-mechanical equipment supplier Lekov.
 In 2004, it acquired the train brakes manufacturer Sab Wabco and the air conditioning manufacturer Neu Systèmes.
 In early 2007, it purchased the electronic systems and rolling stock manufacturer ESPAS group.
-Faiveley CX pantographs were fitted in the V150 TGV's record-breaking attempt of 2007, which set a new world railway speed record of 574.8 kilometres per hour.
+Faiveley CX pantographs were fitted in the V150 TGV's record-breaking attempt of 2007, which set a new world railway speed record of 574.8 km/h.

 In April 2008, the company acquired from Carbone Lorraine its sintered brake material manufacturing and design department.
 In July of that year, it purchased the American freight wagon components' manufacturer Ellcon-National.

-In September 2009 Faiveley SA and its subsidiary Faiveley Transport merged into a sole company, called Faiveley Transport SA.
+In September 2009, Faiveley SA and its subsidiary Faiveley Transport merged into a sole company, called Faiveley Transport SA.

-In March 2011, the company purchased an 80 percent stake in the rolling stock heating, ventilation and air conditioning equipment manufacturer Urs Dolder AG and the remaining stake of Lekov.
+In March 2011, the company purchased an 80% stake in the rolling stock heating, ventilation and air conditioning equipment manufacturer Urs Dolder AG and the remaining stake of Lekov.

 On 3 February 2012, Faiveley Transport completed the purchase of Graham-White, an American designer and manufacturer of compressed air drying and brake systems for rail transport.

 In February 2013, the company won a trial against Wabtec for the acts of unfair competition and secrets violation.

 On 30 November 2016, the 51% stake of the company controlled by the Faiveley family was purchased by Wabtec, giving Wabtec controlling interest in Faiveley Transport.